 That piercing set the mood for the whole day.
 As more of my friends came in to get pierced, the less nervous and more excited I became.
 By the end of my workshop, I had done 22 piercings and they all turned out just how I wanted them to.
 After I had scrubbed and cleaned all the tools and cleaned the room I was exhausted and ready for bed.

 Once I completed my week at Piercing Central, I started piercing with supervision in one of our Almost Famous Body Piercing locations.
 Going from piercing just friends to the public is a bit nerve racking, but my supervisor is always right there in the room with me.
 One of the things I really love about Almost Famous is that I get to work with amazing senior piercers who have been piercing for years and have done thousands of piercings themselves.
 I get to learn each individual supervisor’s personal piercing technique, and apply what I learn to my own piercing method.

-You can follow me on my piercing journey with more blog posts to come!
+You can follow me on my piercing journey with more blog post to come!